Humam-Hamdan/Techlabs/DataScience-du/01_Introduction to Python Programming/Chapter 04 - Loops and Iterations.md

 - for loop manages the iteration variable...
 Well, in C you do that tho.

-- you can set a variable to `None` in which there is just nothing stored.
+- you can set a variable to `None` in which there is just nothing stored, it is usually used as a boolean constant.

 - `is` and `is not` compares not only values but also types.

--
+- use `is` on `None` and `True/False`.